slyfox1186/ffmpeg-build-script/README.md

 * `libfdk_aac`: Fraunhofer FDK AAC Codec
 * `libopus`: Lossy audio coding format
 * `libmp3lame`: MPEG-1 or MPEG-2 Audio Layer III
-* `flac`: Free Lossless Audio Codec is open source software that can reduce the amount of storage space needed to store digital audio signals without needing to remove information in doing so
+* `flac`: Free Lossless Audio Codec is open-source software that can reduce the amount of storage space needed to store digital audio signals without needing to remove information in doing so
 * `ogg`: Free, open container format
-* `opencore-amr`: Adaptive Multi Rate (AMR) speech codec library implementation
+* `opencore-amr`: Adaptive Multi-Rate (AMR) speech codec library implementation
 * `vorbis`: Lossy audio compression format
 * `jxl`: JPEG XL offers significantly better image quality and compression ratios than legacy JPEG, plus a shorter specification
 * `openjpeg`: OpenJPEG is an open-source library to encode and decode JPEG 2000 images
-* `srt`: Secure Reliable Transport (SRT) is a transport protocol for ultra low (sub-second) latency live video and audio streaming, as well as for generic bulk data transfer
+* `srt`: Secure Reliable Transport (SRT) is a transport protocol for ultra-low (sub-second) latency live video and audio streaming, as well as for generic bulk data transfer
 * `harfbuzz`: Text shaping image processor
 * `fontconfig`: Font configuration and customization library
 * `freetype`: A freely available software library to render fonts
 * `libass`: A portable subtitle renderer for the ASS/SSA (Advanced Substation Alpha/Substation Alpha) subtitle format
 * `libbluray`: An open-source library designed for Blu-Ray Discs playback
 * `fribidi`: The Free Implementation of the Unicode Bidirectional Algorithm
-* `sdl`: A cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D
+* `sdl`: A cross-platform development library designed to provide low-level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D
 * `openjpeg`: Is an open-source JPEG 2000 codec written in C language
 * `mediainfo`: A convenient unified display of the most relevant technical and tag data for video and audio files
 * `xml2`: XML parser and toolkit
 * `tiff`: This software provides support for the Tag Image File Format (TIFF), a widely used format for storing image data
-* `mp4box/gpac`: Modular Multimedia framework for packaging, streaming and playing your favorite content, see http://netflix.gpac.io
+* `mp4box/gpac`: Modular Multimedia framework for packaging, streaming, and playing your favorite content, see http://netflix.gpac.io
 * `alsa`: Advanced Linux Sound Architecture (ALSA) project.
 A library to interface with ALSA in the Linux kernel and virtual devices using a plugin system
-* `bzlib` A general purpose data compression library
+* `bzlib` A general-purpose data compression library
 * `iconv`: Used to convert some text in one encoding into another encoding
-* `lcms2`: A free, open source, CMM engine.
+* `lcms2`: A free, open-source, CMM engine.
 It provides fast transforms between ICC profiles
-* `libopencore_amr`: OpenCORE Adaptive Multi Rate (AMR) speech codec library implementation
+* `libopencore_amr`: OpenCORE Adaptive Multi-Rate (AMR) speech codec library implementation
-* `vidstab`: A video stabilization library which can be plugged-in with Ffmpeg and Transcode
+* `vidstab`: A video stabilization library which can be plugged in with Ffmpeg and Transcode
-* `xcb`: C interface to the X Window System protocol, which replaces the traditional Xlib interface.
+* `xcb`: A C language interface to the X Window System protocol, which replaces the traditional Xlib interface.
 * `libxvid`: Xvid MPEG-4 Part 2 encoder wrapper

 ### HardwareAccel